numpy/numpy/benchmarks/README.rst

 replications::

     cd benchmarks/
+    export REGEXP="bench.*Ufunc"
-    asv run -n -e --python=same -q -b $REGEXP
+    asv run --dry-run --show-stderr --python=same --quick -b $REGEXP

-Where the regular expression used to match benchmarks is stored in ``$REGEXP``.
+Where the regular expression used to match benchmarks is stored in ``$REGEXP``, and `--quick` is used to avoid repititions.

 To run benchmarks from a particular benchmark module, such as ``bench_core.py``, simply append the filename without the extension::